 Spoiler warning: This post contains spoilers for The Last of Us (little ones), the Left Behind DLC for The Last of Us (big ones), and, well, 1987’s Metroid.

 If you’ve read any of my other posts on The Last of Us, you know I’m a huge fan of the game.
-But when the Left Behind DLC dropped on Valentine’s Day 2014, Naughty Dog gave me a whole new reason to love the game.
+But after playing the Left Behind DLC a few years back, Naughty Dog gave me a whole new reason to love the game.
 To explain why, though, I need to go back over a quarter of a century…to Metroid.

 Metroid is an awesome game.
 It was in August of ’87, and it is now.
 The fighting is fun, the level design is good, it offers open exploration and multiple endings (which apparently helped spur the advent of speedrunning as a thing, since players wanted to see the different endings, which depended not on in-game actions but on completion time)…and all of this in 1987.
 But what I’m interested in today is the reveal in the fastest three of those five endings: the realization that Samus Aran, player character and galaxy’s best bounty hunter, is a woman.
 This was groundbreaking in an era when female characters were almost exclusively princesses to be rescued or similarly passive, secondary roles.
 And it was made possible by the developers asking themselves, quite late in the process, “Why not?
 Why can’t it be a woman?”
 The manual already said “he” in a bunch of places, but they thought it might be cool to have a female badass, and they didn’t see any reason why the hero couldn’t be a woman, so they did it.